strawberry-graphql/strawberry/docs/general/mutations.md

 ## Nested mutations

-To avoid a graph becoming too large and to improve discoverability, it can be helpful to group mutations in a namespace, as described by [Namespacing by separation of concerns](https://www.apollographql.com/docs/technotes/TN0012-namespacing-by-separation-of-concern/).
+To avoid a graph becoming too large and to improve discoverability, it can be helpful to group mutations in a namespace, as described by [Apollo's guide on Namespacing by separation of concerns](https://www.apollographql.com/docs/technotes/TN0012-namespacing-by-separation-of-concern/).

 ```graphql
 type Mutation {